valvolt/storiz/README.md

 ### From dockerhub
 ```
-docker run -d -p 8000:8000 valvolt2/storiz:2.1
+docker run -d -p 8000:8000 valvolt2/storiz:2.2
 ```
 Then on your browser, visit `http://localhost:8000`

 ## Create your own stories (experimental)
 You can add your own stories.
-For that, on the home page, click 'Create Story'.
+For that, on the home page, click 'New Game', 'Edit Stories', 'Create New Story'.
 Hopefully the UI is understandable.
 Please open issues to report bugs (I know there are a few).

 ## Create your own stories (classic way)
 You can add your own stories.
 For that, you will need to create and store your own .json file into the `server/private/` folder, and store your media files in a subdirectory of `server/public/`.